joe-at-startupmedia/pmon3/README.md

 ### Configuration File

-If you want more control over the verbosity you can set the loglevel in the yaml configuration file.
+You can set the log level in the yaml configuration file.

 ##### /etc/pmond/config/config.yml
 ```yaml